rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ```

 We are no longer being thrown for a loop!
-I probably should revise my recommendations for not using a restrictive computation at the end or a permissive computation at the end!

 ### It is not just about Either

-My goal here is point out that the above _right-catch with warnings_ semantics is a decent principled computation.
+My goal here is to point out that the above _right-catch with warnings_ semantics is a decent principled computation.
 I think such semantics could find its way into some parser internals.
-In particular, instead of using `Either e (w, a)` it is more convenient to use `newtype` around `r -> Either e (w, a)`.
+In particular, instead of using `Either e (w, a)`, it is more convenient to use `newtype` around `r -> Either e (w, a)`.
-Example prototype code is in my repo.
+Example prototype code is the linked repo.

 ## Relevant work on Hackage